The National Scope Demonstration Project to Integrate Crime Victims' Issues into University and College Curricula

 About This Project

-The U.S. Department of Justice, Office for Victims of Crime (OVC) funded The University of Massachusetts Lowell, Department of Criminal Justice and Criminology, along with partners from the University of Massachusetts Boston, University of Massachusetts Dartmouth, and University of Massachusetts Medical School to develop innovative, multi-disciplinary education models that address victimization issues and responses to crime victims.
+The U.S. Department of Justice, Office for Victims of Crime (OVC) funded the University of Massachusetts Lowell, School of Criminology and Justice Studies, along with partners from the University of Massachusetts Boston, University of Massachusetts Dartmouth, and University of Massachusetts Medical School to develop innovative, multi-disciplinary education models that address victimization issues and responses to crime victims.
 The project is designed to broaden college and university students’ awareness of crime victims’ issues and knowledge of appropriate responses, to increase the number and diversity of students exposed to and educated in crime victims’ issues and to give victim issues a new level of prominence in university and college curricula.

 What Issues Do Crime Victims Face?